bbenalia/bbenalia/README.md

 I'm an Industrial Automation Engineer with 3 years of experience who has moved into the world of web development.
 I'm passionate about software technologies, open-source community and startups.

-My main programming languages/platforms are: Javascript (I love Typescript), Node.js, PHP, React, Vue.js.
+My main programming languages/platforms are: Javascript (I love Typescript), Node.js, Angular, Vue.js.

 ### Find me around the web 🌐